Samith-P/FraudLens/extension/icons/ICON_SOLUTION.md

 ### Method 1: Simple Online Creation
 1. Go to https://favicon.io/favicon-generator/
-2. Create a simple shield design with "CC" text
+2. Create a simple shield design with "FL" text
 3. Download all sizes (16x16, 32x32, 48x48, 128x128)
 4. Save them in the `icons/` folder
 5. Add the icon references back to manifest.json